-The Summer Art Program is open to children, grades 5 to 8, ages 10 to 14 years.
-Each week-long session focuses on a different art form and combines exciting hands-on art making with museum tours, art history discussion, and connecting real works of art with the day's activity.
-Professional artists and educators will direct creative and age-appropriate activities using a variety of media in the museum's Parker Gallery and in the adjacent Whistler Park.
-Local visiting artists will come to talk about their work in the week's featured medium.
+The Youth Summer Art Program is open to children, grades 5 to 8, ages 10 to 14 years.
+Each week-long session focuses on a different art form and combines exciting hands-on art creation with museum tours, art history discussions and connecting real works of art with the day's activity.
+Professional artists and educators will direct creative and age-appropriate activities using a variety of media in the museum's historic house, Parker Gallery and in the adjacent Whistler Park.
+Local visiting artists will come to speak about their works in the week's featured medium.

 Michael S. Vieira, Artist & Instructor.
 Michael studied at The School of the Museum of Fine Arts, as well as The Ingbretson Studio of Drawing & Painting.
 He has taught classes at the Whistler House Museum of Art, Chelmsford Center for the Arts and other galleries.
 His paintings have been exhibited in MA, NH, TX, RI, and Portugal.